October 3-6, 2025

 MENDOCINO + FORT BRAGG

-Photo by Marco Mazzo
+Photo by Marco Mazza

 Bull kelp forests are an immensely valuable part of the ocean’s ecosystem, absorbing carbon dioxide, mitigating storm erosion along the shoreline, and providing food and habitat for an abundance of sea creatures.
 These dense underwater forests stretch along the North American coast from Big Sur to Alaska.